skriptble/reserve/FEATURELIST.md

 the same time, such as a camera, tripod, and lights or a camera and lab editing time.
 3. A hypermedia RESTful API should be exposed
+  - Should expose a properly constructed API that doesn't require much human readable documentation, if any.